All Episodes

 Thanks.

-Quick little sidebar first Congressman.
+Quick little sidebar first, Congressman.

-They were they wanted to go back.
+They wanted to go back.

 And number two, how does he know this is the most secretive White House since Nixon?

-It's in fact he knows all the secrets of every administration since Nixon.
+If in fact he knows all the secrets of every administration since Nixon.

 That's a good point.